python3statement/python3statement.github.io/_practicalities/intro.md

 raise a clear error message and ask user to make sure they have pip >9.0 (or migrate to Python 3).
 You can (try to) conditionally import pip and check for its version but this might not be the same pip.
-Failing early is important to make sure the Python installation does not install and incompatible version.
+Failing early is important to make sure the Python installation does not install an incompatible version.
 Otherwise user code can fail at runtime arbitrary later in the future, which can be a difficult to debug and fix.
 Get inspiration from the message of failure at runtime, and adapt for installation time.